simonegli8/AspNetCoreSharedServer/src/AspNetCoreSharedServer.Api/README.md

 ## Configure AspNetCoreSharedServer
-All the configuration is stored in `/etc/aspnet-server/configuration.json` a and in json files named after the application name in `/etc/aspnet-server`.
+All the configuration is stored in `/etc/aspnet-server/configuration.json` and in json files named after the application name in `/etc/aspnet-server`.
 When the configuration is changed, changes are applied on the fly.
 The `configuration.json` file is defined as follows:
 ```json